MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/enable-32K-pages-optional-feature.md

 - Your Active Directory domain is operational and free from replication errors.
 To learn more about replication errors, see [Diagnose Active Directory replication failures](/troubleshoot/windows-server/active-directory/diagnose-replication-failures).
 - All domain controllers are running Windows Server 2025 or later, and have a 32k page capable database.
 - Domain and forest functional levels must be upgraded to Windows Server 2025 or later.
 To learn more about raising the functional levels, see the article [Raise Active Directory domain and forest functional levels](/troubleshoot/windows-server/active-directory/raise-active-directory-domain-forest-functional-levels).
 - Identify all your domain controllers hosting the Global Catalog (GC) and FSMO roles.
-Create and verify backups of theses Active Directory Domain Server domain controllers before making changes.
+Create and verify backups of theses Active Directory Domain Services domain controllers before making changes.
 - Validate your backup software is compatible with the 32k database page format by backing up and restoring a 32k page capable database in a test environment.
 - Your account must be a member of the Enterprise Admins group or have equivalent permissions.

 ## Optional: Verify you have a 32k page capable database

-If you want to manually verify the database page size on each domain controller prior to enabling the Database 32k pages optional feature, you can use the following steps.
+If you want to manually verify the database page size on each domain controller before enabling the Database 32k pages optional feature, you can use the following steps.

 > [!NOTE]
-> When you enable the feature using the `Enable-ADOptionalFeature` cmdlet in the [Enable the 32k page feature using PowerShell](#enable-the-32k-page-feature-using-powershell) the cmdlet checks all domain controllers have a 32k page capable database.
+> When you enable the feature using the `Enable-ADOptionalFeature` cmdlet in the [Enable the 32k page feature using PowerShell](#enable-the-32k-page-feature-using-powershell) section, the command checks all domain controllers have a 32k page capable database.

 ## [Desktop](#tab/desktop)